BENEATH THE SHADE

 Beneath the Shade is a transitional living space for women...

 Beneath the Shade is a transitional living space for women who are choosing recovery and who want to rebuild their lives and explore what having a relationship with the Living God might be all about.
-Beneath the Shade is for women who have lived with substance use disorders, have at least 30 days substance free and know they need more time after rehab in a semi-structured and loving setting in order to live successfully on their own.
-The length of the program is twelve to eighteen months, depending on a woman’s need and growth.
+Beneath the Shade is for women who have lived with substance use disorders, have at least 30 days substance free and know they need more time in a semi-structured and loving setting in order to live successfully on their own.
+The length of the program is fourteen to eighteen months, depending on a woman’s need and growth.

 The ministry is located just outside Dover on 14 beautiful acres, on which sits a house and a barn.
-The house will be home to a total of six women, five participants and one house manager.
+The house will be home to a total of six women, five participants and a full-time house manager and staff.
 The barn will be reimagined and remodeled and developed as a meeting, class and art studio space, for both program participants and for the community at large as appropriate.

-Our mission is to cultivate a nurturing interim living space for women with substance abuse disorders, supporting the hard work of learning to love God, self, neighbor and creation.
+Our mission is to cultivate a nurturing interim living space for women with substance use disorders, supporting the hard work of learning to love God, self, neighbor and creation.